topce/pizx/docs/capital-pi.md

 # Π (capital pi) — Pi Coding Agent

-Capital pi: run pi-coding-agent with file/bash tools as a zx-style template tag. Π is a **letter** (like π and any user-defined letter), registered by the built-in `pizx-pi-agent` plugin.
+Capital pi: run pi-coding-agent with file/bash tools as a zx-style template tag. Π is a **letter** (like π, α, and any user-defined letter), registered by the built-in `pizx-pi-agent` plugin.
 Because agent runs mutate the filesystem, the letter is declared `cache: false` — its results are never served from the local cache.